polari0/Portfolio/README.md

 # Portfolio

 This repository acts as my code Portfolio as well as collection of functionalities that I thought were made well enough to be re used in future projects
-If you want to see the projects them selfs take a loot at my [Itch.io Page](https://polari0.itch.io/)
+If you want to see the projects them selfs feel free to take a loot at my [Itch.io Page](https://polari0.itch.io/)

 Contact information
 Email